Phil Traynor - Official Site

 0 Comments

 Everyone's proudest moments usually revolve around marriage or the birth of children; and those moments were certainly the rest of the top 3, but I want to tell you about the most recent proudest moment for me.
-Pull up a chair, this one takes a while; and there's a fair bit of back story, because it involves a place I go evewry summer.
+Pull up a chair, this one takes a while; and there's a fair bit of back story, because it involves a place I go every summer.

 The Swannanoa Gathering: A magical place; a place of music, of collaboration, of love, and of truth.
 The 2016 Gathering was my 12th consecutive, and it was also my best.
 Wait, what is he talking about?
 What is the Swannanoa Gathering?